ChrisJo93/praeses-blackjack/README.md

 ## Code Tree

 - src/ contains the React application
-- src/assets contains resources such as images for the Blackjack Game.
+- src/assets contains resources such as images and import logic for the Blackjack Game.
 - src/components is where the actual game logic exists.

-The game code is fairly commented with cursory information for what each function does.
+The game code is fairly commented with information for what each function does.